dakimura/bot/README.md

 Databases, log collection, a mechanism to send alerts when the server is down, CD/CI, and so on would be necessary.
 However, we hope this procedure will be helpful for those who are taking their first steps in automatic trading.

-# Server environment created by this repository
+# Environment created by this instruction

 ![](img/system_arch.png)
 https://docs.google.com/presentation/d/1SyGSNEX8N3V8m4CkujqgTyiVN-Eeu1zUN4UCOVIs5Ss/edit?usp=sharing